ehzawad/gregmat/readme.md

 19. **impetuous** - acting or done quickly and without thought or care

-20. **irascible** - having or showing a tendency to be easily agreed
+20. **irascible** - having or showing a tendency to be easily angry

 21. **mercenary** - making money at the expense of ethics/ a professional soldier hired to serve in a foreign army